thosgood/this-weeks-finds/markdown/101-151/week142.md

 > weak \*ω\*-categories; the finite dimensional ones are obtained as
 > truncated versions of the full concept.
 The treatment in \[B/D\]
 > concerns finite dimensional weak categories.
 It is important to
-> emphasize that a multitopic ω-category is still just a multitopic set
+> emphasize that a multitopic $\omega$-category is still just a multitopic set
 > with additional properties, but with no extra data.
 >
-> The definition of "multitopic ω-category" is given is section 5; it
+> The definition of "multitopic $\omega$-category" is given is section 5; it
 > uses sections 1, 2 and 4, but not section 3.
 >
 > The second main thing done in this paper is the definition of
 > MltOmegaCat.
 This is a particular large multitopic set.
 Its definition
 > is completed only by the end of the paper.
 The 0-cells of MltOmegaCat
-> are the samll multitopic ω-categories, defined in section 5.
+> are the samll multitopic $\omega$-categories, defined in section 5.
 Its
 > 1-cells, which we call 1-transfors (thereby borrowing, and altering
 > the meaning of, a term used by Sjoerd Crans \[Cr\]) are what stand for
-> "morphisms", or "functors", of multitopic ω-categories.
+> "morphisms", or "functors", of multitopic $\omega$-categories.
 For
 > instance, in the 2-dimensional case, multitopic 2-categories
 > correspond to ordinary bicategories by a certain process of
 > "cleavage", and the 1-transfors correspond to homomorphisms of